invictus2010/fixvms/readme.md

 ## What's Next?
 Have other terrible experiences with submarine software?
 Send me a [note](mailto:jeffrey.withington@gmail.com) or leave a comment in the [forums](https://github.com/invictus2010/fixvms/issues).

-_The views expressed are those of the author and do not reflect the official policy or position of the US Navy, Department of Defense or the US Government_
+_The views expressed are those of the author and do not reflect the official policy or position of the US Navy, Department of Defense or the US Government._